-Before you spend $14 a month on anything, let's set honest expectations — because this is where a lot of parents get disappointed.
+Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 That distinction matters.
 Roblox's in-game chat is surprisingly well-filtered for under-13 accounts (numbers, addresses, and certain keywords are blocked automatically).
-The real risk is what happens around Roblox — the Discord group, the Instagram DMs, the group chat on Signal.
+The bigger risk is what happens around Roblox — the Discord group, the Instagram DMs, the group chat where someone your child met in-game asks to move the conversation offline.
+No app fully solves that; the real safeguards there are Roblox's own contact settings plus an ongoing conversation with your child.

 What Roblox's own built-in controls handle natively: